ekaktusz/ekaktusz/README.md

 ### Hi there 👋

-My name is Csaba Ekart I'm a software engineer from Budapest, Hungary.
-Currently working at Everbridge Inc. as a C++ software engineer.
+My name is Csaba Ekart I'm a Software Engineer from Budapest, Hungary.
+Currently working at Everbridge Inc. as a C++ Software Engineer.
 I'm experienced with C++, Python and Java.
 I'm intersted in Game Development / Computer Graphics, Android development, Linux and Machine Learning.

 - 🔭 I’m currently working on creating a simple platformer game with C++ and SFML.
 - 🌱 I’m currently learning advanced C++, and starting with Rust and Lua.